Texas vs Penn State Players to Watch - Second Round

 Texas Players to Watch

-Timmy Allen posts a team-leading 5.4 rebounds per contest.
-He is also averaging 10.3 points and 3.6 assists, shooting 48.2% from the floor.

-Tyrese Hunter puts up 10.2 points, 2.9 rebounds and 2.5 assists per game.
-At the other end, he posts 0.9 steals and 0.1 blocked shots.
+Timmy Allen leads his squad in rebounds per contest (5.4), and also puts up 10.3 points and 3.6 assists.
+At the other end, he averages 0.9 steals and 0.5 blocked shots.

 Penn State Players to Watch

+Camren Wynter gives the Nittany Lions 8.8 points, 2.9 rebounds and 2 assists per game.
+He also posts 0.6 steals and 0 blocked shots.

-Camren Wynter is averaging 8.8 points, 2.9 rebounds and 2 assists per contest, making 47.4% of his shots from the field and 41.2% from beyond the arc, with 1 treys per game.
+Myles Dread is posting 5.4 points, 2 rebounds and 0.9 assists per contest, making 39.9% of his shots from the field and 37.5% from beyond the arc, with 1.6 treys per contest.

-Myles Dread gets the Nittany Lions 5.4 points, 2 rebounds and 0.9 assists per contest.
-He also puts up 0.5 steals and 0.1 blocked shots.

 Texas Top Performers (Last 10 Games)